 The full-year target of $22.8bn to be missed by a wide margin

-The pace of dwindling inflows could also be seen from the fact that $8.1bn receipts in 10 months of this fiscal year stood at just 35.5pc of the $22.8bn full-year budget target — implying a constant precarious position of the foreign exchange reserves despite tight import curbs.
+The fact that receipts in 10 months of this fiscal year amounted to only $8.1 billion, which is 35.5 percent of the $22.8 billion full-year budget target, shows the pace of dwindling inflows.
+This implies a constant precarious position of the foreign exchange reserves despite tight import curbs.

 So far, foreign assistance suggests a wide gap would miss the annual target.
 Pakistan received only $359m in April alone, down 57pc compared to $842m in November 2022.